Updated: October 27, 2025

 How Much Workers' Comp Insurance Do I Need in Maryland?

-Employers who fail to maintain proper workers' compensation coverage face fines up to $10,000 and potential criminal charges.
+Employers who fail to maintain proper workers' compensation coverage face fines up to $10,000 and potential criminal charges, unless they qualify for an exemption.

 minusSign icon